fshowalter/movielog-archive/reviews/the-road-to-singapore-1931.md

 :imdb_id: tt0022321
 :grade: C
 :backdrop: https://lh3.googleusercontent.com/-zZQCZ7uRJkQ/VWj3-xH47NI/AAAAAAAACr4/TXbNeHmpxsI/w1000-rj/the-road-to-singapore-1931.jpg
-:pull_quote: At it’s heart, _The Road to Singapore_ is the story of an ill-conceived marriage.
-One helped along to dissolution by a preponderance of melodrama and jungle drums.
+:pull_quote: What makes _The Road to Singapore_ worth watching is William Powell’s performance.
 ---
-There's a shot in _The Road to Singapore_ that sums up the film.
-It's night.
+_The Road to Singapore_ features a memorable tracking shot.
+It’s night.
 Cross-fade from natives pounding jungle drums to a woman gazing out her bedroom window.
-The camera then pans out, away from her window, and up, across acres and acres of dark jungle to settle behind a man standing on his porch, gazing at the woman’s bungalow in the distance.
+The camera pulls back and up, away from her window and over acres of dark jungle to settle behind a man standing on his porch, gazing at the woman’s bungalow in the distance.

-Now granted, the shot's tracking over an obvious paper mache model, but kudos to director Alfred Green for trying.
-This is a movie whose reach simply exceeds its grasp.
+Granted, the shot’s tracking over an obvious paper-mâché model, but kudos to director Alfred Green for trying.
+This is a movie whose reach exceeds its grasp.

-The woman in the shot is Doris Kenyon.
-She plays Phillipa.
-The man is William Powell.
-He plays Hugh.
-The setting is Khota, a small tropical island in the Pacific.
+The man in the shot is Hugh, played by William Powell.
+The woman is Phillipa, played by Doris Kenyon.

-Phillipa is caught in an unhappy marriage to the local doctor.
+The film opens with them en route to Khota, a small tropical island in the Pacific.
+Hugh has returned alone after supposedly running off with another man’s wife.
+Phillipa has come to marry the local doctor, a man she hardly knows.
+Hugh pursues Phillipa, but she rebukes his advances.

+After they arrive in Khota, Phillipa gets married.
+The marriage goes south fast.
 She wants him to sweep her off her feet, he wants her to find his socks.

-Hugh has just returned to the island after supposedly running off with another man’s wife.
 Hugh and Phillipa flirt.
 Her resolve weakens.
-Things come to a head when Phillipa, believing her husband to be out of town, accepts an invitation from Hugh to dine at his bungalow.
+Things come to a head when Phillipa, believing her husband to be out of town, accepts Hugh’s invitation to dine at his bungalow.

-At it’s heart, _The Road to Singapore_ is the story of an ill-conceived marriage.
-One helped along to dissolution by a preponderance of melodrama and jungle drums.

-It tries for passionate drama, and might have come close for its time.
-Of course, it feels timid now.
-It has some bad moments, such as when its characters slip into that era’s favorite affectation of delivering their lines while staring off at nothing in particular.
+The film tries for passionate drama but falls short.
+Too many characters deliver their lines while staring off at nothing in particular.
+At least the pre-code script delivers a satisfying, and plausible, ending.

-But the film is entertaining thanks to Powell’s performance.
-Despite the subject matter, the film gives him ample opportunities to showcase his comedic timing.
-He ambles through much of the film exuding the urbane wit and charm that would become his trademark.
-He wins us over just as he wins over Phillipa.
-After all, who else could look at home in the jungle, dressed in a tuxedo?
+What makes _The Road to Singapore_ worth watching is William Powell’s performance.
+Despite the tropical locale, Powell exudes the urbane wit and charm that would become his trademark.
+He ambles through the film, impervious to the mediocre melodrama.
+Powell doesn’t so much carry the movie as rise above it.